kos-lang/kos/doc/design.md

 non-whitespace character on a new line, but it could be interpreted as part of the expression in the previous line.
 In this case the parser signals an error, because such expression would be ambiguous.

-In order to avoid surprises, Kos eliminates situations which could be ambiguous.